ghost-wolves/cpluspluscode/README.md

 # C++ Coding Exercises

-My completed exercises from the book C++ Crash Course by Josh Lospinso.
+My completed exercises from the book C++ Crash Course by Josh Lospinso and from my academic training.

 ### Exercise 1 - Absolute Value / Sum
 Finds the absolute value of a number and the sum of two numbers.